javiimo/javiimo.github.io/_posts/2024-10-06-the-world-beyond-true-or-false.md

 - **Non-binary membership:** A new individual will have a degree of membership to each equivalence class.
 They are considered a member of a class if their membership degree is greater than or equal to α.
 Then classification is the same as with Rough sets.

-### Fuzzy-Rough sets with the healthy people example:
+### Fuzzy-Rough sets with the healthy people toy-example:

 - **Imprecise elements:**  The same fuzzy attributes are used as in the Rough-Fuzzy case.